-The reported headline positivity estimates contain both Omicron (B.1.1.529) and Delta (B.1.617.2 and its genetic descendants) variants.
+The reported headline positivity estimates contain Omicron (B.1.1.529) and all other variants.

 As this is a household survey, the statistics refer to infections occurring in private households.
 The figures exclude infections reported in hospitals, care homes and/or communal establishments.
 In these settings, rates of COVID-19 infection are likely to be different.